Predator Free 2050: New call to discuss gene technology in war on pests

 A conservation heavyweight says it's time New Zealanders talked about controversial new technology likely needed to help win our war on pests.

-A new scientific review has found current approaches won't be enough to reach the country's goal of clearing all rats, stoats and possums from the mainland by 2050.
+A new scientific review has found current approaches wouldn't be enough to reach the country's goal of clearing all rats, stoats and possums from the mainland by 2050.

-To save our under-pressure native biodiversity, big challenges lie ahead: notably rolling out operations over wider areas, getting public backing, and finding scientific solutions to turn the tide.
+To save our under-pressure native biodiversity, big challenges lay ahead: notably rolling out operations over wider areas, getting public backing, and finding scientific solutions to turn the tide.

-Those might include contentious gene drive technology that has the potential to knock down populations by boosting the chance of certain genes being inherited, as well as short-interfering RNA approaches that could "silence" gene sequences unique to particular pest species.
+That included contentious genetic technology that could knock down populations by boosting the chance of certain genes being inherited, or by "silencing" gene sequences unique to particular pest species.

-But before these can be put into practice, the review has found, there are "considerable" technical challenges to overcome – along with "significant social, ethical and regulatory hurdles".
+Before these could be put into practice, the review found, there were big technical challenges to overcome – along with "significant social, ethical and regulatory hurdles".

 Predator Free 2050 chairman Sir Rob Fenwick felt it was important that the public nonetheless talked about them.